Urigo/angular-meteor/README.md

     $scope.todos.ready(function(){ ... })

-Remember that you must first publish the collection from the server to the client, using the following code on the server, before you can access it on the client if you have removed the autopublish and insecure packages:
+Remember that you must first publish the collection from the server to the client before you can access it on the client if you have removed the autopublish and insecure packages:

-    Meteor.publish("todos", function () {
+    Meteor.publish("todos", function (selector, options, publisher) {
-      return todos.find({});
+      return todos.find(selector, options);
     });

     todos.allow({